ania4data/Disaster_response_pipeline_app/README.md

 - ETL_pipeline_prep and ML_pipeline_prep: Jupyter notebooks regarding the project (not needed for app)
 - LICENSE file
 - README.md file
+- Disaster_reponse_app folder: this folder contain all the files needed to create the app online.
+It is important to note that while main structure of repository support app on the local host, the layout for hosting the app on a server require additional files and chnaged to `*.py` file.
+In case interestednecessary layout for online hosting.
+For more info see end of the README.md file

 ## How to run the code: